bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ### 1.8.
 Objectives

-This GF describes the TSM credential consisting of the following eight protocols used as performance indicators:
+This GF describes the TSM credential consisting of the following eight protocols used as performance indicators (detailed descriptions of the protocols can be accessed online through MAC's Website: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)):

 * [Biodiversity Conservation Management Protocol](https://mining.ca/flippingbooks/towards-sustainable-mining-biodiversity-conservation-management/)